k1mka/clean_architecture/article.md

 5. **DATA folder**
    Data is the bottom level, responsible for directly working with raw data from different data sources (REST API, GraphQl, Sqlite, etc.).
-   The raw data will then be collated or transformed into models.
+   The raw data will then be collated or transformed into models. models at the data level are different from models at the Entities level, if we want to change the raw data, these changes will not affect the internal entities (Domain’s Entities).